spicetify/docs/docs/development/api-wrapper/methods/player.md

 ### formatTime

-Format a time in milisecond to a string in `mm:ss` format.
+Format a time in milliseconds to a string in `mm:ss` format.

 ```ts
 Spicetify.Player.formatTime(time);